archerydwd/blog/README.md

 # Chicago Boss Blog Application

-I built this app with the Chicago Boss framework to be used as part of a series of applications that I will be performing load tests on.
+I built this app with the Chicago Boss framework to be used as part of a series of applications that I will be performing tests on.
+This is a Chicago Boss version of the Ruby on Rails blog application: https://github.com/archerydwd/rails-blog which I also developed for the following reason.

-I am going to be performing tests on this app using some load testing tools such as Tsung and Basho bench.
+I am going to be performing tests on this app using some load testing tools such as Tsung, J-Meter and Basho bench.
-I have also built this series of applications using Ruby on Rails and will be performing the same benchmarking tests on them.

-Once I have tested both applications I will publish the results, which can then be used as a benchmark for others to use when trying to choose a framework.
-You can build this app using a framework of your choosing and follow the testing mechanisms that I will describe and then compare the results against my benchmark.
+Once I have tested this application and the Ruby on Rails verison of it, I will publish the results, which can then be used as a benchmark for others to use when trying to choose a framework.

+You can build this app using a framework of your choosing and then follow the testing mechanisms that I will describe and then compare the results against my benchmark to get an indication of performance levels of your chosen framework.
-Happy Testing.

 ###Installing Erlang and Chicago Boss